GoogleCloudDataproc/hadoop-connectors/gcs/INSTALL.md

     Engine VMs, including Dataproc clusters,
-    `google.cloud.auth.service.account.enable` is set to false by default, which means you don't need to manually configure a service account for the connector; it will automatically get the service account credential from the metadata server of the VM.
+    `google.cloud.auth.service.account.enable` is set to false by default, which means you don't need to manually configure a service account for the connector; it will automatically get the service account credentials from the metadata server of the VM.
 But you must need to make sure the VM service account has permission to access the GCS bucket.
 *   **non-Google Cloud Platform** - Obtain an